 - Student Learning and Success.
 To support staff through the systematic development and implementation of instructional tools, practices.
 And technologies to ensure student learning. - > Financial.
-To pursue and develop the financial resources to support the goals of the district. - Community Partnerships.
+To pursue and develop the financial resources to support the goals of the district. - > Community Partnerships.
 To strengthen community pride through strategic partnerships. - > High Quality Workforce.
-To recruit, develop, and retain a high quality workforce. - Facilities and Infrastructure.
+To recruit, develop, and retain a high quality workforce. - > Facilities and Infrastructure.
 To create and enhance modern, safe learning facilities to achieve excellence.

-What should I do if . . . たいいっていたいとうというというとう I lose my ID card?
-Check with the office to see if found, if not, purchase a new ID for \$5.00 or 30 "Hawk Bucks" I lose my planner?
-Purchase a new planner from the office at a cost of \$10.00 or 50 "Hawk Bucks" I forgot my locker combination?
-Check with the main office.
+What should I do if . . .

+I lose my ID card?

+Check with the office to see if found, if not, purchase a new ID for \$5.00 or 30 "Hawk Bucks"

+I forgot my locker combination?

+The locker combination is listed in PowerSchool on the Grades/Attendance page, and can be found by scrolling to the bottom of the page.

 My locker is jammed?

-Report to class so as to not be counted tardy, then ask to be allowed to report to the office.
+Report to class to not be counted tardy, then ask to be allowed to report to the office.

 I need to check in or out of school?

-Report to the main office.
+Report to the main office and use the electronic check-in/out protocols.

 I am feeling sick?

-Ask your teacher for a pass to the health room.
+Ask your teacher to fill out an e-pass for to the health room.

 I need to place money on my lunch account?

 Go to the cafeteria before school or during passing period prior to 5th hr.
-NO MONEY MAY BE PLACED ON A STUDENT'S LUNCH ハッション ひろうん ククノ むきき シ ACCOUNT DURING 5TH HOUR.
+NO MONEY MAY BE PLACED ON A STUDENT'S LUNCH ACCOUNT DURING 5TH HOUR.

 Something gets stolen?

-Make a Crime Stoppers report by dropping a note in the Crime Stoppers box located in F Hall (main hall).
+Complete an electronic incident report on Hawk Central..

 I have a question about athletics and/or activities?

-Report to Mr. Halling, assistant principal, or the appropriate coach and/or sponsor.
+Report to Ms. Blue, assistant principal, or the appropriate coach and/or sponsor.

 I need to report harassment?

-Report to the office; the appropriate paperwork will then be given to the grade level assistant principal.
+Report the incident to an adult, complete the electronic incident report form on Hawk Central.

 I have lost my PowerSchool Password?

 Report to the office and the secretaries will obtain that information for the student.